For your Home

 As for non-mating-season times, tarantulas are night hunters.
 They can sometimes be seen a dusk or at night.
 They are not looking for people, but for insects and small animals, they can feast upon.

 Tarantula molting is a very strenuous process for the spider.
 They must do it in order to grow.
-Often, for people who like to keep tarantulas as pets, they know molting time is coming when their spider refuses to eat and seems almost lethargic.
+Often, people who like to keep tarantulas as pets, know molting time is coming when their spider refuses to eat and seems almost lethargic.
 Fluid can become evident around the leg joints or loose hairs around the abdomen.
 The tarantula will then lie on its back when it is ready to molt and sometimes there will be webbing evident.

 In a few minutes to a few hours, the tarantula will right itself and have brand new skin and hairs and the shed skin will be left behind.
 For the tarantula, that new skin will be very sensitive for a while.
+The molting process can be amazing and regenerative for the tarantula.
+For example, there have been spiders who have lost a leg or part of a leg only to regrow it during the molting process.

 There are a couple of myths about tarantulas biting.
 One of them, and probably the best known of the tarantula bite myths is that all of them bite and that their bites are deadly and dangerous to people.
 That’s not true.
 The other, counter-intuitively, is that there are species of tarantula that do not bite.

 If you are an insect like a grasshopper or a caterpillar, then a tarantula is certainly something for you to fear.
-However, if you happen to live in California, Arizona or areas in North America where tarantulas live, you have very little to worry about with tarantulas.
+However, if you happen to live in California, Arizona, or areas in North America where tarantulas live, you have very little to worry about with tarantulas.

-However, unless you are bringing Cobalt Blue tarantulas into your home, you have little to worry about unless you handle them.
 If you leave a tarantula alone, they have no desire to attack people.
 Tarantulas prefer to run away from people and are more interested in finding food like insects and small animals.

 Of course, people who are allergic to insect bites or insect stings should always take precautions.
 If you have been bitten by a tarantula, you should seek medical attention if you feel any symptoms that might indicate an allergic reaction.
 This is true of any spider or insect sting or bite.